sammanthp007/RTEMS-Documentation/README.md

 ## Diagram of how rtems is organized
 ![RTEMS Organization](Topics/images/architecture_diagram_dr_bloom_office_hours.jpg)

+The `<root-dir>/rsb` directory contains the RSB.
+The `<root-dir>/4.12` directory contains the build set for each architecture we are running RTEMS on.

 ## Theory
 RTEMS Source Builder (RSB):
 - is a tool to aid building packages from source used by the RTEMS project.